pymc-devs/pymc-data-umbrella/webinars/index.md

 # Webinars
 We will be hosting a series of webinars to help you prepare for the sprint.
+You can find them in this Youtube Playlist for [PyMC Series](https://www.youtube.com/playlist?list=PLBKcU7Ik-ir99uTvN0315hIVLuyj4Q1Gt)

 :::{include} table_of_events.md
 :::